Knock-out (Turbo) Tutorial

 1.2.1 Applied Margins - Concentration Minimum

-A concentration charge is applied if your portfolio consists of a small number of CFD and/or Stock positions, or if the two largest positions have a dominant weight.
-We stress the portfolio by applying a 30% adverse move on the two largest positions and a 5% adverse move on the remaining positions.
+A concentration charge is applied if your portfolio consists of a small number of CFD and/or Stock positions, or if the three largest positions have a dominant weight.
+We stress the portfolio by applying a 30% adverse move on the three largest positions and a 5% adverse move on the remaining positions.
 The total loss is applied as the maintenance margin requirement if it is greater than the standard requirement for the combined Stock and CFD positions.
 Note that the concentration charge is the only instance where CFD and Stock positions are margined together.

 1.3 Funding of Initial Margin Requirements